 Find out more about statistic network models.

-See an animation that demonstrates the speed and far reach of COVID-19 spread throughout the community from March to October 2020 and is a stark reminder to Victorians to continue to practice physical distancing and follow isolation/quarantine orders.
-The animation was created by Dr Peng Wang, Professor Dean Lusher and Dr Giovanni Radhitio Sadewo and commuissioned by the Victorian Department of Health and Human Services.
+See an animation that demonstrates the speed and far reach of COVID-19 spread throughout Melbourne from March to October 2020 and is a stark reminder to Victorians to continue to practice physical distancing and follow isolation/quarantine orders.
+The animation was created by Associate Professor Peng Wang, Professor Dean Lusher and Dr Giovanni Radhitio Sadewo and commissioned by the Victorian Department of Health and Human Services.

 The Social Network Research Lab has a range of current and past projects.